 Module code: ECO2052

-The module builds on the New Keynesian framework to analyse the role of market imperfections in short- and medium-run marcoeconomics, and examines how macreconomic policy influences economic performance.
+The module builds on the micro-foundation for macroeconomics to analyze the role of market imperfections on macroeconomics, and examines how macroeconomic policy influences economic performance.

 Number of Credits: 15

 ECTS Credits: 7.5

 Framework: FHEQ Level 5

 JACs code: L130